 Depending on the contract an e-commerce company enters into with a fulfillment provider, fulfillment fees may be a simple calculation of intake, storage, pick and pack and shipping fees, or they may include a variety of additional fees depending on the services provided.
 This breakdown of fees makes it easy to see how different variables, such as a high volume of returns, can impact a company’s fulfillment costs.

-Fulfillment pricing models
+Fulfillment and 3PL pricing models

 Different 3PLs and fulfillment companies use different pricing models.
 Some companies may charge you a unit-based fee for intake and packaging while also charging you by the cubic foot for storing items.